Sunday, December 22

 Close to the temple is another important spiritual spot called Gopi Talav Tirth, a lake that is connected to the legends of gopis visiting Lord Krishna and eventually offering their lives to merge with the soil here.

-Based on Shiva Purana, Nageshwar is believed to be in the “Darukavana”, an ancient forest in India.
-The legend dates back hundreds of years ago to a demon couple called Daruka and Daruki, after whom Darukavana was named (it eventually came to be known as Dwarka).
+According to the Shiva Purana, Nageshwar is located in India’s “Darukavana”, an ancient forest.
+The narrative began hundreds of years ago with a demon pair named Daruka and Daruki, after whom Darukavana was named.

-Another, less popular legend, links the Nageshwar Jyotirlinga to the Pandava brothers of Mahabharat.
-Bhima, the strongest of the five Pandavas, found a river flowing full of cream and milk with a Swayambhu (self-manifested) lingam in the middle of it.
-It is believed that the Nageshwar Temple is built on the exact spot.
+A lesser-known tradition connects the Nageshwar Jyotirlinga to the Pandava brothers of Mahabharata.
+Bhima, the strongest of the five Pandavas, discovered a river full of cream and milk, with a Swayambhu (self-manifested) lingam in the center.
+It is thought that the Nageshwar Temple was built on the precise location.

 The Architecture of Nageshwar Temple